farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 _Remains of Sirkap, a city founded by the King Demetrius I of Bactria in around 180 BCE.
 Situated about 2 kilometers north-east of the Taxila Museum._

 The word _Sirkap_, meaning 'cut-off head', similar to the nearby hill range _Margala_, meaning 'cut-off throat', hints at the region's association with an ancient Buddhist legend.
-In the legend, Buddha, in one of his previous births, cuts off his head to feed a hungry lion.
+In the legend, Buddha in one of his previous births, cuts off his head to feed a hungry lion.

 This theme of extraordinary self-sacrifice is central to _Jataka_ (stories from the past lives of the Buddha) and can be found in tales as far as Balochistan, sometimes also linked to other local saint figures.